projectblacklight/blacklight_range_limit/README.md

 # Tests

 Test coverage is not great, but there are some tests, using rspec.
-Run `rake ci` or just `rake` to seed and start a demo jetty server, build a clean test app, and run tests.
+Run `bundle exec rake ci` or just `bundle exec rake` to seed and start a demo jetty server, build a clean test app, and run tests.

-Just `rake spec` to just run tests against an existing test app and jetty server.
+Just `bundle exec rake spec` to just run tests against an existing test app and jetty server.

 # Possible future To Do